johnxu21/johnxu21.github.io/teaching/CS472/Timetable/GPT/gpt.md

 Create user-friendly and concise documentation for your code snippet using insights from ChatGPT.

 **Instructions**:
 1. **Select a Code Snippet and Create an Issue**: Choose a code snippet in any programming language from your own projects, previous classes, an open-source repository, or Stack Overflow.
-Look for code that exhibits duplication issues, complex logic, or poor readability, indicating areas that could benefit from refactoring.
-Open an issue on the team repository describing the problem you've identified in the code snippet.
-Provide a clear description of the code's purpose and the specific areas you believe require improvement.
+Open an issue on the team repository, providing a clear description of the code's purpose.
 Assign the issue to yourself to take ownership of the task.
 This step allows for collaboration and ensures transparency within the team.
-2. **Open a Pull Request**: Once the issue is created, open a pull request on the team repository with the identified code snippet and initiate the refactoring process.
+2. **Open a Pull Request**: Once the issue is created, open a pull request on the team repository with the identified code snippet.
 Provide a comprehensive description of the pull request, referencing the issue created in the previous step to provide context for the code snippet.
 In the description of the pull request, include a reference to the issue using one of the following keywords followed by the issue number: Closes #123, Fixes #123, Resolves #123.
 3. **Engage with ChatGPT**: Interact with ChatGPT to seek advice on how to improve the documentation for the chosen code snippet.
 Provide ChatGPT with context regarding the code's functionality, any specific areas where the documentation is lacking or unclear, and your goals for enhancing it.
 Consider discussing potential improvements in organization, clarity, completeness, and language style.
 4. **Implement Documentation Enhancements**: Based on the suggestions provided by ChatGPT, implement the necessary enhancements to the documentation to improve its clarity, completeness, and effectiveness.
 Focus on addressing any identified gaps, clarifying complex concepts, and ensuring that the documentation aligns with best practices and standards.
 5. **Update the Pull Request**: After implementing the documentation enhancements, update the pull request to reflect these changes.
 Include a summary of the changes made and insights gained from the ChatGPT conversation regarding the documentation improvements inside the pull request's comment section.
 Also include the ChatGPT link of your conversations.
 Request feedback from team members and iterate on the changes as necessary to achieve consensus and maintain documentation quality.